Tips from the Experts

 Pick Your Winners

-Get your team together, look at your ideas and see if you can make them better.
+Collaborate with your team, look at the ideas and see if they can be better.
 Pick your top two or three ideas.
 Choose based on how well you think the ideas will get the attention of the kids and change their minds too.
 Oh, and make sure it is something you actually can produce with a little imagination.

 Plan the Production

-Remember, it has to be 30 seconds or less so that it can air on TV.
+Remember, it has to be 30 seconds or less.
 You can use your family video camera.
 Or you might have one available at your school.
 You can also contact your local access cable station and inquire about equipment they have available.
 Look at your storyboard and make some production notes:

 Be sure to check the rules again, or your video may be disqualified.
 Click here to view the rules.